geoffop/pdsnd_github/README.md

 ### Description

-This project takes a csv and does data analysis on the data within
+This project takes a csv and does data analysis on the data within.
+Uses Pandas as the data utility.

 ### Files used